So this week I decided to make a pattern and project for this attractive pleated blouse.

 Iron the fabric, and fold the bias making sure the end of the tape will cover the stitch you just made and sew.

-Step Six: Make the pleats
+Step Five: Make the pleats

-In the pattern, there are two fold lines and one placement line per pleat.
+The pattern has two-fold lines and one placement line per pleat.

-Step Seven: Assembling your pleated blouse
+Step Six: Assembling your pleated blouse

 Using a straight stitch, then a serger, sew the shoulders.
-You can use a french seam.
+You can use a French seam.

-Step Eight: Finish the neck
+Step Seven: Finish the neck

 Measure the neck of the size you are making and cut the same amount plus 5/8″

-Step Nine: Sew the hems
+Step Eight: Sew the hems

 This is what you can do.